Ewicks/Project-4/README.md

 # Universal Blogs

 ## Introduction
-Universal Blogs is a website that shares articles on any topic the user wants to post about, the main topics like: technology, sports and business are categorised already.
-If the user wants to seatch for a less popular topic they can browse the other article category or search for the article in the search bar.
+Universal Blogs is a website that shares articles on any topic the user wants to post about.
+The main topics are Technology, Sports, Business, if the user wants to search for a less popular topic they can browse the other article category or search for the article in the search bar.

 This website allows all users to be able to post, add, edit and delete their posts.
 All they need is an account which they will have to sign up for.